Akodiat/luscus/README.md

-# luscus
+# Luscus
-A web-based version of [Luscus for MOLCAS] (https://sourceforge.net/projects/luscus/).
+A web-based version of [Luscus for MOLCAS](https://sourceforge.net/projects/luscus/).

 Made by Joakim Bohlin, InfraVis.